hddm-devs/hddm/docs/howto.rst

 Code subject responses
 **********************

-There are two ways you can code subject responses (these are the values you put in the 'response' column in your data file).
-You can either use accuracy-coding where 1 means correct and 0 means error, or you can use stimulus-coding where 1 means left and 0 means right (this could also code for stimulus A and B instead of left and right).
-HDDM interprets 0 and 1 responses as lower and upper boundary responses, respectively, so it has no preference one way or another.
+There are two ways to code subject responses placed in the 'response' column in your data file.
+You can either use
+{\it accuracy-coding}, where 1's and 0's correspond to correct and error trials, or you can use {\it stimulus-coding}, where 1's and 0's correspond to the choice (e.g. categorization of the stimulus).
+HDDM interprets 0 and 1 responses as lower and upper boundary responses, respectively, so in principle either of these schemes is valid.

-In most cases it is more direct to use accuracy coding because drift-rate will be directly associated with performance.
-However, if a certain response direction or stimulus type has a higher probability of being correct and you want to estimate bias, you can *not* use accuracy coding (see the next paragraph for how to include a bias parameter).
-Instead, you should use stimulus coding.
-If there is good reason to believe that both stimuli have the same information you should use the HDDMStimCoding model.
+In most cases it is more direct to use accuracy coding because the sign and magnitude of estimated drift-rate will be directly associated with performance (higher drift rate indicates greater likelihood of terminating on the accurate boundary).
+However, if a certain response direction or stimulus type has a higher probability of selection and you want to estimate a response bias (which could be captured by a change in starting point of the drift process; see below),   you can *not* use accuracy coding.
+(For example if a subject is more likely to press the left button than the right button, but left and right responses are equally often correct, one could not capture the response bias with a starting point toward the incorrect boundary because it would imply that those trials in which the left response was correct would be associated with a bias toward the right response).
+Thus stimulus coding should be used in this case, using the HDDMStimCoding model.
 For this, add a column to your data that codes which stimulus was correct and instantiate the model like this: